TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/index.md

 To check your progress on an assignment, you can submit a *prelimanary solution*.
 We will provide limited early feedback on preliminary solutions.
 This feedback typically comes with a tentative grade and points out areas where your solution is incomplete or insufficient, without giving any details on the reasons.
-Be aware that feedback might be delayed due to submissions by other students, server problems, etc.
 We do not give any feedback on the day of a deadline, since this will not be early at all.

 To submit your solution for grading, you need to submit a *final solution*.